Why do my Amazon Athena queries take a long time to run?

 - Run a combination of simple and complex queries instead of running a set of complex queries at the same time.
 Also, consider submitting simple queries first followed by complex queries.
 Because simple queries are processed quickly, resources can be allocated to the complex queries without incurring a higher queuing time.

-- If you are scheduling your queries in scenarios, such as generating periodic reports or loading new partitions, avoid scheduling them at the start of the hour and 30 minutes past the hour timeframes.
+- If you are scheduling your queries in scenarios, such as generating periodic reports or loading new partitions, then avoid scheduling them at the start of the hour and 30 minutes past the hour timeframes.
 Most automated scripts and cron jobs are run during these timeframes.
 Therefore, the service load is usually higher during these periods, resulting in increased queuing times.

 - If your use case permits, run your queries in multiple Regions.
 This can distribute the load and help acquire more backend resources.
 This approach can reduce the query queuing time.